 Corner accent triangles, fussy cut from a strong graphic print, counter balance the black and white crispness of the appliqué.
-We used a print from our scrap stash, but include some suggested fabric options below that would create the same look.
+We used a print from our scrap stash.

 Soft pom pom trim adds a touch of understated fashion fun.
 You’ll notice the poms are a charcoal gray rather than a true black.
 This softens the sharp contrast of a black and white palette.

-A corner pattern is offered as a download to help achieve a precise fussy cut for all eight accents.
-Templates are also offered for the front/back “Oui” and “Non” appliqués.
+A corner pattern is also offered as a free download to help achieve a precise fussy cut for all eight accents.
+As mentioned above, templates are also offered for the front/back “Oui” and “Non” appliqués.

 Of course, you could pick a bold font and generate your own word pairing, perhaps Bonjour and Au Revoir (Hello/Goodbye) or Pour Vous and Pour Moi (For You/For Me).
 Flip the pillow each day for a new message!